IBM-Bluemix-Docs/mass-data-migration/import-data.md

 ### Step 2.
 Log in to the QuantaStor user interface
 {: #log-in-device-ui}

-You can use your service credentials to log in to the QuantaStor UI for interacting with the {{site.data.keyword.mdms_short}} device.
+Use the service credentials that you retrieved in the previous step to log in to the QuantaStor UI and interact with the {{site.data.keyword.mdms_short}} device.

 1. Open a web browser, and navigate to the static IP address that you provided in the order form.